IFRS Foundation

 Completed

-Project Overview
+Project overview

-The information below is intended to provide interested parties with information regarding how SASB was approaching this work prior to the consolidation.
-No future updates will be made to this project page.
+The information below is intended to provide interested parties with archival information regarding how the SASB Standards Board approached this work prior to the VRF’s consolidation into the IFRS Foundation.

-Project Objective
+Project objective

-Project Background
+Project background

 Capital markets operate in a global context.
 Many investors’ portfolios are allocated among companies domiciled or with operations in various countries around the world.
 At the same time, many companies have complex and geographically diversified supply chains, operations, and customer bases.

-Published Documents
+Published documents

-Supplemental Materials
+Supplemental materials

-Board Materials & Decisions
+Board materials & decisions

 September 2019